Siege of Jaffa

-The siege of Jaffa was a military engagement between the French army under Napoleon Bonaparte and Ottoman forces under Ahmed al-Jazzar.
-On the 3 of March, 1799, the French laid siege to the city of Jaffa, which was under Ottoman control.
-It was fought from 3 to 7 March 1799.
-On the 7 March, French forces managed to capture the city.
+The siege of Jaffa was a military engagement between the French Army under Napoleon Bonaparte and Ottoman forces under Ahmed al-Jazzar.
+On March 3, 1799, the French laid siege to the city of Jaffa, which was under Ottoman control.
+It was fought from March 3 to 7, when French forces managed to capture the city.
+For the pillaging of the city, the murder of its civilian population and the execution of 4,100 Ottoman prisoners of war, the siege has been called "one of the most tragic episodes of [Napoleon's] Egyptian campaign".

 Background

 Having taken control of Alexandria and Cairo and losing control of the territories under Cairo, despite having his ships destroyed, Napoleon Bonaparte was continuing his push on the Ottoman territories in the Middle East.
-Having recently captured an Ottoman fortress at El Arish, he was looking to cement his foothold in the Levant.
-In early March, his troops reached Jaffa (modern Tel Aviv).
+Having captured an Ottoman fortress at El Arish just weeks earlier (February 17–20), he was looking to cement his foothold in the Levant.
+In early March, his troops reached Jaffa (modern Tel Aviv-Jaffa).
+Napoleon had to win Jaffa before he could advance any further, and the whole expedition's success depended on its capture.
+The city was one of Greater Syria's main mercantile centres and had a harbour that would provide vital shelter for the French fleet.

 Siege

-The city of Jaffa was surrounded by high walls, and extensive fortifications had been constructed by the Ottomans.
+The fortress of the city of Jaffa was surrounded by 12-foot walls, and extensive fortifications constructed by the Ottomans.
 Ahmed al-Jazzar entrusted its defence to his troops, including 1,200 artillerymen.
-Napoleon had to win Jaffa before he could advance any further, and the whole expedition's success depended on its capture.
-The city was one of Greater Syria's main mercantile centres and had a harbour that would provide vital shelter for the French fleet.
-All the exterior works could be besieged and a breach was feasible.
-When Bonaparte sent an officer and a trumpeter to Ahmed al-Jazzar to order the surrender of the city, Ahmed decapitated the messengers and ordered a sortie.
+All of the exterior works could be besieged, and a breach was feasible.
+The siege began March 3 at noon and continued to March 7, when Bonaparte sent an officer and a trumpeter to Ahmed al-Jazzar, with a message calling on him to surrender: "he [Bonaparte] is moved by the evil that will befall the city if it subjects itself to this assault".
+In reply, Ahmed decapitated the messengers, displayed the head of one on the city walls and ordered a sortie.
 The sortie was pushed back as early as the evening of the same day.
 The French managed to destroy one of the towers on the city fortifications, and despite resistance by its defenders, Jaffa was taken.

-According to some sources, the French messengers who had brusquely told the city of Napoleon's ultimatum ended up being arrested, tortured, castrated and decapitated and their heads impaled on the city walls.
-That harsh treatment led Napoleon, when the city fell, to allow his soldiers two days and two nights of slaughter and rape.
-He also executed the Ottoman governor, Abdallah Bey.
-Bonaparte no longer wished to honour the promises of his stepson Eugène de Beauharnais for prisoners' lives to be spared and ordered that a large part of the Ottoman prisoners (according to some sources around 2,440, according to other sources 4,100), most of them Albanians, be executed by being shot or stabbed to death with bayonets.

-Napoleon's eulogists later wrote of that decision: "For, to keep in submission so considerable a number of prisoners, it would have been necessary to detach guards for them, which would have severely diminished his army's numbers; and if he had allowed them to leave free men, it was reasonable to fear that they might swell the ranks of Ahmed al-Jazzar's troops".